nuno-agostinho/psichomics/README.md

 ## Data groups
-- **By column:** automatically create groups by selecting a specific column of the dataset; for instance, to create a group for each tumour stage, start typing `pathologic stage`, select the appropriate field from the suggestions, click `Create group` and confirm that there is now one group for each stage.
+- **By column:** automatically create groups by selecting a specific column of the dataset; for instance, to create a group for each tumour stage, start typing `tumor_stage`, select the appropriate field from the suggestions, click `Create group` and confirm that there is now one group for each stage.
 - **By row:** input specific rows to create a group
 - **By subset expression:** type a subset expression